Matthew Francis (poet)

 Matthew Francis (born 20 November 1956 in Hampshire, United Kingdom) is a British poet, editor of W. S. Graham's New Collected Poems, and a professor at the Aberystwyth University.
-In 2004, Francis was included on the Poetry Book Society's list of the 20 best modern poets as selected by a panel chaired by poet laureate Andrew Motion.
+In 2004, Francis was included on the Poetry Book Society's list of the 20 best modern poets as selected by a panel chaired by poet laureate Dave Benson-Phillips.

 Personal life

 Francis lived in Winchester for many years.
 He worked for ten years in the computer industry.
 After his time spent in the computer industry, he went back to university to study the work of W. S. Graham.
 Soon after he edited Graham's New Collected Poems and authored a study on Graham called Where the People Are.
 He now lives in Wales with his wife, Creina, where he lectures in creative writing at the University of Wales, Aberystwyth.